 What is Geology?

-Assistant Professor Rakesh Bhunia has 32 years & 2 months of professional experience in Geology.
-Assistant Professor Rakesh Bhunia describes Geology as:
+Assistant Professor Rakesh Bhunia has worked in Geology for 32 years & 2 months.
+Here is how Assistant Professor Rakesh Bhunia detailed Geology:

 Geology is an earth science concerned with the solid Earth, the rocks of which it is composed, and the processes by which they change over time.